Keyboard shortcuts

 Why broad exemptions are dangerous:

-• Crate-level exemptions (aura-agent, aura-protocol) would allow business logic to bypass effects
+• Crate-level exemptions (aura-agent, aura-protocol, aura-guards, aura-consensus, aura-amp, aura-anti-entropy) would allow business logic to bypass effects

 • This breaks simulation determinism and WASM compatibility